 (4) This amendment to the certificate of incorporation of M&T Bank Corporation was authorized, pursuant to section 803(a) of the Business Corporation Law, by the vote of the board of directors of the corporation followed by the vote of the holders of a majority of all outstanding shares entitled to vote thereon at a meeting of the shareholders.

 IN WITNESS WHEREOF, the undersigned have executed, signed and verified this certificate this $\;$ day of $\;$, 2000.

-M&T BANK CORPORATION

-3y:
+By:

-Robert G. Wilmers President -
+Robert G. Wilmers

-3y:
+Chairman of the Board,

+President and Chief Executive Officer

+By:

-Marie King Corporate Secretary -
+Marie King Corporate Secretary

 F-3